Subdirectly irreducible medial quandles: Medial quandles of quasi-affine type

 Theorem \ref{finite_si} cannot be extended to infinite quandles because there exist infinite SI medial quandles that are neither reductive nor connected, see e.g. Example~\ref{exm:Prugr}.
-On the other hand, an SI medial quandle with at least two elements cannot be both connected and reductive or, in finite case, non-connected and Alexander.
+On the other hand, an SI medial quandle cannot be both connected and reductive or, in a finite case, non-connected and Alexander.

-\begin{remark} The only both connected and reductive medial quandle consists of exactly one element.
+\begin{remark} The only medial quandle which is both connected and reductive consists of exactly one element.
 Indeed, let $Q$ be a connected non-trivial medial quandle.
 Then the mapping $\varphi_{1,1}$ in its canonical mesh has to be surjective, and therefore $\varphi_{1,1}^n=0$ for no number~$n$.
 Moreover, all reductive SI medial quandles are of set type. \end{remark}